-- 8. Carry out progressive quality inspections with photographs of their installations to confirm the works have been checked for compliance.
-All defects must be recorded and closed out with satisfactory evidence (i.e. photographs) to confirm that the works meet the contractual and specified requirements. - Monitor personnel under their control to ensure they comply with their individual responsibilities in SHEQ matters.
-Identify any SHEQ training requirements they may require and advised appropriate management accordingly. - Formally record Safety, Health & Environmental positive and negative observations through the use of the McLH SEORs system. - Where appropriate, assess and implement any additional SHEQ controls required to address the needs of new employees, young persons, those with language barriers and inexperienced personnel. - Ensure that all relevant personnel are involved in SHE Risk Assessments prior to any work activity commencing.
-Monitor RAMS to ensure they accurately reflect the current SHE hazards present. - Ensure that any required changes to your works are agreed in advance with the McL&H project management team. - Ensure control measures are implemented and that method statements are available and clearly understood. - 15.
+- 5. Promote a positive safety culture attitude and behaviour in the workforce by embracing the principles of fairness, inclusion and respect, stopping any unsafe acts or challenging unsafe conditions. - Organise work to be carried out in accordance with relevant Risk Assessments and Method Statements (RAMS) and Quality Control procedures e.g. drawings, specifications, inspection and test plans. - 7.
+Carry out progressive quality inspections with photographs of their installations to confirm the works have been checked for compliance.
+All defects must be recorded and closed out with satisfactory evidence (i.e. photographs) to confirm that the works meet the contractual and specified requirements. - 8.
+Monitor personnel under their control to ensure they comply with their individual responsibilities in SHEQ matters.
+Identify any SHEQ training requirements they may require and advised appropriate management accordingly. - 9.
+Formally record Safety, Health & Environmental positive and negative observations through the use of the McLH SEORs system. - 10.
+Where appropriate, assess and implement any additional SHEQ controls required to address the needs of new employees, young persons, those with language barriers and inexperienced personnel. - 11.
+Ensure that all relevant personnel are involved in SHE Risk Assessments prior to any work activity commencing.
+Monitor RAMS to ensure they accurately reflect the current SHE hazards present. - 12.
+Ensure that any required changes to your works are agreed in advance with the McLaughlin & Harvey project management team. - 13.
+Ensure control measures are implemented and that method statements are available and clearly understood. - 14.
 Give personnel under their control, including subcontractors, clear instructions on the safe methods of work.
 Establish effective arrangements for two-way communication.
 Understand the importance of daily briefings.
-Where appropriate, deliver toolbox talks to the work teams to ensure that all SHEQ instruction, guidance and the importance of identifying and controlling site hazards/risks are clearly understood. - Ensure that accidents, incidents and near misses are reported immediately to the relevant manager. - Ensure that mandatory and supplementary personal protective clothing and equipment is used where identified within RAMS and is properly maintained and stored. - Ensure that plant and equipment supplied is appropriate for the work with the necessary certification. - Ensure that plant and equipment is immediately put out of use if unsafe or presents a potential threat to the environment. - 20.
-Comply with all requests relating to health safety and welfare and will make available all relevant daily / weekly / other inspection and test records when requested to do so. - 21.
-Ensure that only competent and authorised persons operate plant and equipment. - 22.
-Ensure that unattended plant, materials and premises are left in a condition that does not present a risk to persons or the environment.
+Where appropriate, deliver toolbox talks to the work teams to ensure that all SHEQ instruction, guidance and the importance of identifying and controlling site hazards/risks are clearly understood. - 15.
+Ensure that accidents, incidents and near misses are reported immediately to the relevant manager. - 16.
+Ensure that mandatory and supplementary personal protective clothing and equipment is used where identified within RAMS and is properly maintained and stored. - 17.
+Ensure that plant and equipment supplied is appropriate for the work with the necessary certification.

-- 23. Ensure the highest standards of housekeeping are implemented and maintained. - Ensure that the disciplinary process for breaches of SHEQ procedures and rules is applied where necessary. - 25.
-Plan, liaise and coordinate with McL&H Management as well as other sub-subcontractors to ensure works are carried out in a safe sequence. - 26.
-Avoid waste. - 27.
-Ensuring all personnel under their control fully understands the requirements of the Considerate Constructors Scheme by providing training and information sessions. - 28.
-Ensure that work activities do not contravene any planning conditions. - 29.
-Ensure that all deliveries to the site are planned and coordinated with McL&H. - 30.
-Engage in positive observations and interventions. - 31.
-Check all materials delivered to site to ensure that these are as specified. - 32.
-Quarantine any materials that are found to be defective, suspect, fraudulent or non-compliant. - Encourage all of their workforce to adopt a right first time mentality when it comes to their installations.
+- 18. Ensure that plant and equipment is immediately put out of use if unsafe or presents a potential threat to the environment. - 19.
+Comply with all requests relating to health safety and welfare and will make available all relevant daily / weekly / other inspection and test records when requested to do so. - 20.
+Ensure that only competent and authorised persons operate plant and equipment. - 21.
+Ensure that unattended plant, materials and premises are left in a condition that does not present a risk to persons or the environment. - 22.
+Ensure the highest standards of housekeeping are implemented and maintained. - 23.
+Ensure that the disciplinary process for breaches of SHEQ procedures and rules is applied where necessary. - 24.
+Plan, liaise and coordinate with McLaughlin & Harvey Management as well as other subsubcontractors to ensure works are carried out in a safe sequence. - 25.
+Avoid waste. - 26.
+Ensuring all personnel under their control fully understands the requirements of the Considerate Constructors Scheme by providing training and information sessions. - 27.
+Ensure that work activities do not contravene any planning conditions. - 28.
+Ensure that all deliveries to the site are planned and coordinated with McLaughlin & Harvey. - 29.
+Engage in positive observations and interventions. - 30.
+Check all materials delivered to site to ensure that these are as specified. - 31.
+Quarantine any materials that are found to be defective, suspect, fraudulent or non-compliant. - 32.
+Encourage all of their workforce to adopt a right first time mentality when it comes to their installations.